TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > One hundred and seventy years.
 You were one of my first too. - Astarion

 And thus Astarion learns the full truth.
 Previously he was only a murderer bringing food to his master.
-Now he is an accomplice in the suffering of thousands.
+Now he is an accomplice in the centuries old suffering of thousands.

-After finally killing Cazador, Astarion is faced yet another brutal choice.
+After finally killing Cazador, Astarion is faced with yet another brutal choice.
 Save seven thousand spawns, many of which he brought to his master, or kill them all.
 Releasing them would unleash seven thousand souls many of which have been tormented for more than a century.
-The mind cannot comprehend their torment and the subsequent madness that they lived through.
+The mind cannot comprehend their suffering and the subsequent madness that they lived through.
 So he, only has one choice.
 Kill them all.

 After this, Ulma, the leader of the Gur's forgives him and offers a few words of encouragement: